NikhilRajput11/learning-JS/Dice Challenge/README.md

 _**Learning Objectives**_:

-**DOM Manipulation Practice**: The project offers hands-on experience in manipulating the DOM, a crucial skill for web development.
+**DOM Manipulation**: The project offers hands-on experience in manipulating the DOM, a crucial skill for web development.

 **Random Number Generation**: By incorporating JavaScript to generate random numbers, users gain insights into how to introduce variability into web applications.